This is the World Organic News for the week ending the 4th of March 2019.

 I think we can agree the CAFO system is an environmental disaster but going vegan isn’t the answer.
 Another point from this quote is the use of the term animal agriculture.
 This Henry Ford industrial approach to agriculture is where the current situation arose.
 Separating animals from plants in the production process has led to things taken to their logical conclusion with individuals describing themselves as hog farmers, wool producers and so on.
 While these things may be the main economic stream in an enterprise, the really good ones have an integrated mix of plant and animal production systems.
-Indeed I would argue they can’t actually be seperated but are parts of a whole system.
+Indeed I would argue they can’t actually be separated but are parts of a whole system.
 I would refer you to John Seymour’s Complete Book of Self Sufficiency.
 In particular his intro section on the webs of nature and their replication in an agricultural setting.
 They were seminal in my understanding as a 16 year old.

 Back to the original piece.

 A healthy portion of meat’s bad rap centers on the assertion that livestock is the largest source of greenhouse gases worldwide.
 For example, a 2009 analysis published by the Washington, DC-based Worldwatch Institute asserted that 51% of global GHG emissions come from rearing and processing livestock.